peteroupc/peteroupc.github.io/morealg.md

 <a id=Uniform_Distribution_Inside_N_Dimensional_Shapes></a>
 ### Uniform Distribution Inside N-Dimensional Shapes

 The following is a general way to describe an arbitrary-precision sampler for generating a point uniformly at random inside a geometric shape located entirely in the hypercube [0, 1]&times;[0, 1]&times;...&times;[0,1] in _N_-dimensional space.
-The algorithm will generally work if the shape is reasonably defined; the technical requirements are that&mdash;

-- the shape's volume must be nonzero,
-- the shape must have a zero-volume boundary, and
-- the shape must assign zero probability to any zero-volume subset of it (such as a set of individual points).
+The algorithm will generally work if the shape is reasonably defined; the technical requirements are that the shape has a zero-volume boundary and a nonzero finite volume, and assigns zero probability to any zero-volume subset of it (such as a set of individual points).

 The sampler's description has the following skeleton.